gavinmbell/harpoon/doc/agent-api-v0.md

 ### `POST /containers/{id}/start`

 Starts the container.
 Does nothing if the container is already running.
 Returns immediately with 202 if the container exists.
+If the container doesn't start within the startup grace period specified in the [TaskConfig][taskconfig], the agent is free to forcefully terminate the container.
 To check if a started container is running, poll `GET /containers/{id}`.

-### `POST /containers/{id}/stop?t=5`
+### `POST /containers/{id}/stop`

 Stops the container.
-Sends SIGTERM, and waits t seconds for the container to exit gracefully before sending a SIGKILL.
+Sends SIGTERM, and waits for the container to exit.
+If the container doesn't stop with in the shutdown grace period specified in the [TaskConfig][taskconfig], sends SIGKILL.
 Returns immediately with 202 if the container exists.

 Note that a stopped container still retains its resource reservations.

-### `POST /containers/{id}/restart?t=5`
+### `POST /containers/{id}/restart`

 Start the container if previously stopped, otherwise stop and then start.
-To stop, sends SIGTERM, and waits t seconds for the container to exit gracefully before sending a SIGKILL.
 Returns immediately with 202 if container exists.
+To stop, follows the same procedure as `POST /container/{id}/stop`, above.

+### `PUT /containers/{id}?replace={old_id}`

+Replace an existing container with a new one.
+Request body should be the container configuration.
+Returns immediately with 202 if the configuration is valid, the host has sufficient resources, and `{old_id}` exists and is running.

+The new container will be initialized and started.
+If it is successful, the old container will be destroyed.
+If the new container is unable to start, it will enter a failed state and the old container will be unchanged.

+This method is designed to be used by schedulers other than harpoon-scheduler.
+Specifically, it's intended to provide a safer upgrade process for stateful services.

 ## `DELETE /containers/{id}`

 Destroys a container.
 Frees any resources associated with the container.
 Fails if the container is currently running.

 ## `GET /containers`